chuyencungcap/open-api-docs/source/includes/_api_guides_product.md

 This API use to [update market_price , image thumbnal or list images media](#update-market-price-images). base on TIKI policy , those is shared value among all seller that seller this product so we need to review it your request will be created as update product request.

-You can tracking it via [tracking endpoint](#tracking-product-request)
+- You can tracking update product request via [tracking endpoint](#tracking-product-request)
+- You can [get request detail](#get-a-product-request-info) as normal product request

 <div class="api-endpoint">
 	<div class="endpoint-data">